mongodb/docs/source/reference/commands.rst

    Only the ``map`` and ``reduce`` options are required, all other fields are optional.
 The ``map`` and ``reduce`` functions are written in JavaScript.
-See :doc:`map-reduce` for more information on using the ``mapReduce`` command.
+See :doc:`/map-reduce` for more information on using the ``mapReduce`` command.

    .. slave-ok

 .. describe:: mapreduce.shardedfinish

-   See :doc:`map-reduce` for more information on mapReduce operations.
+   See :doc:`/map-reduce` for more information on mapReduce operations.

    .. slave-ok